anreitersimon/Medbrain-Tutorial/STEP6-3.md

 Strings are not used directly but are stored in a file (`Localizable.stringsdict`) and are referred to by keys.

-There should exist a file for each supported language.
+Multiple languages can be supported by providing a file for each desired language.

-for instance when describing a duration in seconds:
+For instance when describing a duration in seconds in english:
 ```xml
 <key>for %d second(s)</key>
 <dict>